Dynamic QR Code VS Static QR Code: Differences, Pros & Cons

 Security Concerns: Dynamic QR codes are vulnerable to hacking, as the content behind the code can be changed at any time.
 This means businesses must take appropriate security measures to protect the information being shared through the code.

-Technical Expertise: To create and manage dynamic QR codes, businesses may need to have technical expertise or hire a specialist.
+Technical Expertise: To create and manage dynamic QR codes, businesses may need to have the technical expertise or hire a specialist.
 This can add an additional cost to the marketing budget and may not be feasible for all businesses.

 Static QR Codes Pros: